GluuFederation/docs-casa-prod/docs/source/developer/index.md

 ## APIs for credential enrollment

-Despite Casa having enrollment capabilities built-in, a use case may arise where credential enrollment needs to happen elswhere in your app ecosystem.
+Despite Casa having enrollment capabilities built-in, a use case may arise where credential enrollment needs to happen elsewhere in your app ecosystem.
 A typical scenario is in a user registration application, where users are asked to enroll strong authentication credentials during account creation.

 For this, developers have access to a REST API which faciliates the credential enrollment process.
 Currently, the following types of credentials can be enrolled using the API: